 Garnish: 2 tablespoons melted butter and 2 tablespoons roasted pumpkin seeds

 Place dough on a non-stick sprayed countertop.
-Shape dough into 15 balls for a 9 X 13 inch pan or 16 balls for two 8 or 9 inch cake pans.
-Let rolls rise for 30 minutes.
+Shape dough into 15 balls for a 9 X 13-inch pan or 16 balls for two 8 or 9-inch cake pans.
+Let rolls rise 30 minutes.
 Bake 375ºF for 15 to 20 minutes.
+Internal temperature of rolls should be 190ºF.
 Garnish with melted butter and pumpkin seeds.
 Tip: For potato rolls boil a peeled and diced russet potato until done.
 Use 1 cup potato water in place of the 1/2 cup water and 1/2 cup milk.
 Mash potato.
 Use 1/2 cup mashed potato in place of the butternut squash.
+Makes 15 to 16 rolls.
 Enjoy!